ARPTell/DHCPCord/README.md

 **Self-hosting**

 There's nothing stopping you from self-hosting, just clone the repo (or use the latest Travis build) and run the code.
-We recommend you use the instace we host though :)
+We recommend you use the instance we host though :)